 Introduction

-Under physiological conditions, the liver is continuously exposed to gut derived antigens which are either food derived or a product of microbial metabolism 1.
-The continuous interaction of extraneous antigen with the liver tissue makes it an tolerogenic organ and in turn, justifies its unique anatomical location 2.
-However, during inflammation/dysbiosis, like in the case of inflammatory bowel disease (IBD), there is an unregulated exchange of molecules across the gut vascular barrier, which potentially rewires the immunological as well as metabolic milieu 3,4.
-In the past decade several have focused on dissecting alterations in this crosstalk as it is thought the mechanistic understanding will pave the way towards effective multi-organ interventions 5,6.
+Under physiological conditions, the liver is continuously exposed to gut-derived antigens, which are either derived from the food we consume or are the product of microbial metabolism 1.
+The continuous interaction of extraneous antigens with the liver tissue makes it a tolerogenic organ, thereby justifying its unique anatomical location 2.
+However, during intestinal inflammation or dysbiosis, as seen in conditions like inflammatory bowel disease (IBD), there is an unregulated exchange of molecules across the gut vascular barrier, this potentially rewires the local as well as hepatic immunological and metabolic milieu 3,4.
+Over the last decade, several studies have focussed on analyzing the mechanistic aspects of gut-liver crosstalk, which intend to develop successful multi-organ therapies 5,6.

-Through this study, we propose Rela and Stat3 as key responders of inflammatory signaling in the liver tissue in response to intestinal aberration.
-We further define a colitis resistance model based on the liver specific knockout animals and propose a Rela/Stat3-CYP enzyme mediated elevation of primary bile acid.
-Our study revealed an immune-mediated damage to the gut driven by a primary BA (bile acid), chenodeoxycholic acid.
-Our study establishes not only the functional significance of hepatic Rela and Stat3 in intestinal inflammation but also underscores the therapeutic opportunities of targeting multiorgan crosstalk in inflammatory diseases.
+Through this study, we propose Rela and Stat3 as key responders of inflammatory signaling in the liver tissue in response to intestinal aberrations.
+We further define a colitis resistance model based on the liver-specific knockout animals and propose a Rela/Stat3-CYP enzyme-mediated elevation of primary bile acid leading to immune-mediated damage to the gut.
+Briefly, this study establishes the functional significance of hepatic Rela and Stat3 in intestinal inflammation and emphasises the therapeutic importance of targeting multiorgan crosstalk in inflammatory diseases.

 Results